ibm-cloud-docs/cephaas/service_credential_sds_delete.md

 {: #deleting-sds-service-credential-cli}
 {: cli}

-Use the `cred-delete` command and provide the `INSTANCEID` of the SDSaaS instance along with the `ACCESS-KEY` for the credential that you want to delete.
+Use the `cred-delete` command and provide the `INSTANCEID` of the deployment (service instance) along with the `ACCESS-KEY` for the credential that you want to delete and the endpoint url.

 You will not be able to perform any s3 operations using the credentials after the delete process completes.
 {: note}